 As the icing on the cake, there’s even an Easystore mobile app for users to be notified real-time on orders, analytics reports (views, orders, sales amount, etc) and add/remove/edit products from their mobile phone.
 The app is very user-friendly, and everything was intuitive.

-All in all, I’m very appreciative to the Exabytes team for helping me bring The Shiok Shop into fruition.
+All in all, I’m very appreciative to the Exabytes team for helping me bring The Shiok Shop to fruition.
 They made the process as hassle-free as possible, and were always only an email away should I require any assistance.
 Emails were replied promptly too – they never failed to reply to me within 24 hours on business days.
 And whenever I asked for help/changes they would inform me of a deadline, and often they delivered well before the deadline they set.
 For example, I recently requested Exabyte to redesign the stock customer invoice template to reflect the navy/yellow colourway of the webstore, and they fulfilled my request within 2-3 days – much sooner than the week they quoted me.
 I have nothing but praise for Exabyte’s support, and in my opinion it’s what set them apart from their competitors.

-Those interested in engaging Exabytes for their services (they provide web domain, hosting, design and server services) can receive S$10 free credit on first purchase, and get an additional 5% Rebate if a Business Mastercard is used during checkout.
-If you’re thinking of setting up your own webstore, I recommend speaking to Exabytes’ web design specialists on a free consultation like I did – no commitment is needed anyway.
+Those interested in engaging Exabytes for their services (they provide web domain, hosting, design and server services) can receive S$10 free credit on their first purchase, and get an additional 5% Rebate if a Business Mastercard is used during checkout.
+If you’re thinking of setting up your own webstore, I recommend speaking to Exabytes’ web design specialists on a free consultation as I did – no commitment is needed anyway.

 View Exabyte’s full range of services here.